MGTheTrain/ml-ops-poc/README.md

 - [x] CD wofklow for on demand deployments of an Azure Storage Account Container **(For storing terraform state files)**
 - [x] Added `devcontainer.json` with necessary tooling for local development
 - [ ] Dockerized Python (pytorch or tensorflow) application for ML training purposes or Jupyter notebooks
+    - [x] Simple feedforward neural network with MNIST dataset to map input images to their corresponding digit classes
-    - [ ] CNN architecture training considering pre-trained models for image classification AI applications
+    - [ ] CNN architecture training considering COCO dataset and pre-trained models for image classification AI applications
     - [ ] (**OPTIONAL**) Transformer architecture training considering pre-trained models for chatbot AI applications
 - [ ] Helm charts with K8s manifests for ML jobs (with and without kubeflow)
 - [ ] Demonstration of model training and model deployment trough automation workflows